FRRouting/frr/snapcraft/README.usage.md

 These settings require either a reboot or a manual configuration with `sysctl` as well.

-FPM Module
+Modules
 ----------
-The `frr.set` allows to turn FPM module on or off.
+The `frr.set` allows to turn FPM module ond the RPKI module on or off.

     frr.set fpm {disable|protobuf|netlink}

-    Disables FPM or enables FPM with selected mode
+    Disables FPM or enables FPM with selected mode (default: disabled)

 By default, the FPM module is disabled, but installed with netlink and protobuf support.
 To enable the FPM module, use the `frr.set fpm protobuf` or `frr.set fpm netlink` command.
 The command will only enable the mode for the next restart of zebra.
 Please reboot or restart zebra after changing the mode to become effective.

+    frr.set rpki {enable|disable}

+    Disables or enables BGP RPKI (default: enabled)

+By default, the RPKI module is enabled.
+To disable the RPKI module use the `frr.set rpki disable` command.
+The command will only enable the module after the next restart of the bgp daemon.
+Please reboot or restart bgpd after changing the mode to become effective.
+(Normally, there is no need to disable the module as it has no effect if there are no RPKI configurations in BGP)

 FAQ
 ---